 Before booking your flight to Iceland, you might wonder about Iceland’s health care system.
 Of course, it’s not likely that you need any medical help during your vacation, but accidents do happen and in that case it’s best to know immediately where to go.
 What health care facilities are there on this tiny island in the middle of the North Atlantic?
 Where do you go if the airline lost your bag, with your medicine in it.
 What happens if you break a tooth?
-Don’t worry, with this article we will help you out about everything related to health care in Iceland.
+Don’t worry, with this article we will help you out.

 It is your own responsibility to ensure payment for health care services.
 Usually, you will have to pay the full fee at the counter, and then contact your insurance company to sort things out.
 You will need to take care of appropriate insurance yourself, so make sure your insurance covers health care in foreign countries.

 Just like in many other countries, the emergency number in Iceland is 112.
 Keep that in mind if you are in need of urgent care.
 You can dial it free of charge to reach emergency services like ambulances and the police.

 If you are in need of instant health care, but don’t need an ambulance, the emergency room in Fossvogur is where you should go.
 Their phone number is +354 543 2000.
 This emergency room is meant for people that have been in accidents, have an acute illness, have been poisoned or have injuries following violent attacks.
 If you go there with an injury that does not require instant care, you will probably wait for hours before you get help.
 Urgent cases have priority, and usually there will be an incoming stream of people that need acute care.